xmtp/xmtp-dot-org/docs/faq.md

 ### Does XMTP support group chat?

-Despite XMTP efforts to build group chat on XMTP v2 (which all our SDKs currently support), the protocol limitations prevent us from achieving the required security level for group conversations.
-The good news is that we're shifting our focus to XMTP v3, with the Alpha launch coming in the next couple of weeks.
-This opens doors for a secure group chat beginning of next year, aligning with our commitment to maintaining robust security standards.
-More details to share soon, so stay tuned!
+Not yet.
+Despite efforts to build group chat with XMTP v2 (the current protocol version), protocol limitations prevented group chat from meeting XMTP's robust security standards.
+Efforts have shifted to updating the protocol to support secure group chat.
+More details to come.

+Have other questions or feedback about group chat?
+Post to the [XMTP Community Forums](https://community.xmtp.org/).

 ## Rate Limiting